 In countries where the parent companies of multinational corporations are based, a variety of systems have been used over time to prosecute multinationals for their abuses, despite the complexities of their structures and operations.
 This is an important development because the individuals affected by a multinational's activities often have a low probability of obtaining redress in their own country, the host country of an investment.
-A lack of political will and insufficient legal capacity among local authorities (i.e., inadequate legislation, poor infrastructure, corruption, lack of legal aid, the politicisation of the judiciary), at times due to pressures intended to attract foreign investment, are common in this area.
-It is not uncommon for a multinational's implementing local intermediaries (subsidiaries, subcontractors or business partners) to be insolvent or uninsured.
-Because the parent company often perpetrates the alleged crime, or at least makes decisions that lead to the violation, evidence is often located in the multinational's country of origin or domicile.
+A lack of political will or insufficient legal capacity among local authorities (inadequate legislation, poor infrastructure, corruption, lack of legal aid, the politicisation of the judiciary, etc), at times due to pressures intended to attract foreign investment, are common in this area.
+It is not uncommon for a multinational implementing local intermediaries (subsidiaries, subcontractors or business partners) to be insolvent or uninsured.
+Because the parent company often perpetrates the alleged crime, or at least makes the decisions that lead to the violation, evidence is often located in the multinational's country of origin.
 Numerous obstacles continue to prevent victims from accessing justice, including issues associated with access to information, the costs of legal proceedings, and both substantive and procedural norms.

-In this study, we limit ourselves to the examination of three separate legal systems: those of the United States, Canada and the European Union.
-Beyond the practical
+In this study, we limit ourselves to the examination of two separate legal systems: those of the United States and the European Union.
+Beyond the practical considerations

 See also Oxford Pro Bono Publico, Obstacles to Justice and Redress for Victims of Corporate Human Rights Abuse - A Comparative Submission Prepared for Prof. John Ruggie, UN SG Special Representative on Business and Human Rights, 3 November 2008, www.law.ox.ac.uk/opbp.
 The report examines the legal systems of the following countries: Australia, The Democratic Republic of the Congo, The European Union, France, Germany, India, Malaysia, China, Russia, South Africa, The United Kingdom and The United States.
-For illustrative purposes, this chapter discusses several decisions by Canadian courts, without analysing specific legislation.
+For illustrative purposes, this chapter discusses several decisions by Canadian courts, without analyzing specific legislation.

-considerations related to the impossibility of conducting an exhaustive study, this limitation is based on three primary factors:
+related to the impossibility of conducting an exhaustive study, this limitation is based on three primary factors:

-- 1 The parent companies of multinational corporations are often located in the U.S., Canada and the EU: - 2 Over the past decade, the volume of legal proceedings brought by victims anxious to see the recognition of and compensation for their injuries has increased in countries where multinationals are domiciled, and - 3 More than those of other countries, these three legal systems have developed specific procedures to hold legal persons liable for acts committed abroad.
-References to specific cases brought before foreign courts, however, are inserted occasionally in the text.
+- 1 The parent companies of multinational corporations are often located in the US and E.U.. - 2 Over the past decade, the volume of legal proceedings brought by victims seeking recognition and compensation for their injuries has increased in countries where multinationals are domiciled, and - 3 More than those of other countries, these two legal systems have developed specific procedures to hold legal persons liable for acts committed abroad.
+References to specific cases brought before other courts, however, are inserted occasionally in the text.